-- The only way to travel from Sringeri to Horanadu is by Road.
+The only way to travel from Sringeri to Horanadu is by Road.
 There are buses and private taxis available.
 The distance between the two places is around 45 kms and takes 1:15 hours.

 Bangalore to Horanadu

-- By Rail – Mangalore and Shimoga are the nearest Railway stations.
+By Rail – Mangalore and Shimoga are the nearest Railway stations.

-- By Road – Regular buses are available from Bangalore.
+By Road – Regular buses are available from Bangalore.
 It takes around 7:30 hours.

 The Horanadu Annapoorneshwari Temple administration has constructed the Bhadra Nivasa Lodge near the Temple premises.
-The devotees can book rooms here at nominal rates.
+The devotees can book rooms here at nominal rates for their stay.
 The room options vary from double bed standard to AC.
 The Suites are also available for larger families.

 Several private Homestays are present around the hilly town of Horanadu like the Nature Valley Homestay, Suprabha Residency, and Sri Devi Comforts.
-However, they are situated at a distance from the Temple.
+However, they are at a distance from the Temple.